 How to Introduce a Healthy Diet during the Pandemic

 Maybe you read the latest trend of a food group that will give you instant results for your health.
 While some of these may work, starting slow by introducing healthy foods that you enjoy will be easier to maintain in the long run.
-For example, if you are strongly craving a donut, then you could try substituting that for some berries, and see if that curbs your craving.
+For example, if you are strongly craving a donut, then you could try substituting that for some berries to curb your craving.
 Instead of never eating another donut (and then feeling guilty whenever you cave in), you can simply work on replacing something unhealthy that you like for something healthy that you also like.

 You could also try keeping a food journal.
-It may seem tedious, but if you keep a detailed log (even if it is just for a month), then you will be able to see what foods affect you most and which ones you need to avoid.
-You can either use a journal or printable calendar (like the one below), or there are plenty of apps that you can use as well.
+It may seem tedious, but if you keep a detailed log, then you will be able to see what foods affect you most, and which ones you need to avoid.
+You can either use a journal or printable calendar (like the one below), or check out the app store.

 Of course, it is okay for you to eat your favorite comfort foods sometimes, since healthy eating is all about moderation.
 However, it starts to become a problem when you use those foods as your source of comfort and that is easy to do, especially in the midst of a pandemic.

 These days it probably feels like we have little control over what happens, and it feels like we never will.
-But as previously mentioned, you do have control over what you eat, vitamins and supplements you take, and how you take care of yourself during the pandemic.
+But as previously mentioned, you do have control over what you eat, and how you take care of yourself during the pandemic.
 Even if you make small changes daily, you will be surprised how much better you will feel over time.